angular/angular/aio/aio-builds-setup/docs/overview--security-model.md

    Once we have determined whether the PR is considered "trusted", we update its "visibility" (i.e. whether it is publicly accessible or not), based on the new verification status.
-For example, if a PR was initially considered "not trusted" but the check triggered by a new build determined otherwise, the PR (and all the previously uploaded previews) are made public.
+For example, if a PR was initially considered "not trusted" but the check triggered by a new build determined otherwise, the PR (and all the previously hosted previews) are made public.
 It works the same way if a PR has gone from "trusted" to "not trusted".

 5. **Deploy the artifacts to the corresponding PR's directory.**